 Louis C.K.; Don't even try to watch any of his shows if you are even slightly sensitive to this kind of thing.

 The My Little Pony: Friendship Is Magic fic "Naked Singularity".
 It's about Twilight writing a pornographic story involving expys of her and a few of her friends.
 A lot of the humor comes from the science allusions and technobabble that makes the story indecipherable.
 Then she reads it to a coffee shop with Celestia, Twilight's parents, a class of schoolchildren...

-Bridesmaids: the bridesmaid's dress fitting, the plane trip to the Las Vegas bachelorette party, the bridal shower.
-When the main character is "helping" customers at work, and also when she's getting the attention of a cop who doesn't want to acknowledge her.
+Bridesmaids: when the main character is getting the attention of a cop who doesn't want to acknowledge her, among numerous other examples.

 Frances Ha is fairly low-key Cringe Comedy, but much of the film's humour nevertheless consists of this.
 The main character enacts her eccentricities in inappropriate situations, e.g. by trying to inaugurate someone as a new BFF by one-sidedly play-fighting with her.
 In general, Frances' failure to fit in with the adult world is a source of much of the film's comedy.

 Charlie Runkle's role on Californication.
 Examples include his masturbation at work habit becoming known through a viral video and was taken to a new low (or high perhaps) with his season 6 plot about pretending to be gay to sign a client.

 The IT Crowd:One episode has Roy go underneath a woman's desk to plug in her computer.
 She comes back to sit at her desk and he ends up trapped since he couldn't possibly get out without looking like a pervert.